fatimai12/tales-of-second-city/README.md

 ## How to run the application:

-We built a dash application for our project.
+We built a Dash application for our project.
 It can be run by following the below steps.

-1. Clone the repo for tales-of-second-city using the url on Github
+1. Clone the repo for tales-of-second-city using the url on GitHub

 2. In the root directory, run *poetry install* to install dependencies